ATGardner/atgardner.github.com/_posts/2014-06-04-day-54-campsite-at-pct-mile-784-to-lone.markdown

 {% include image.html src="http://1.bp.blogspot.com/-CgCzA3ZZEtM/Vb3hV50DRFI/AAAAAAAFiqU/Pi3PPhPERAk/s1600/2014-06-04%2B12.24.51.jpg" caption="Another view, from Kearsarge Pass" %}

-At the top we've met Papa Bear and his two sons, out hiking a big section of the pct, from what I understood.
+At the top we've met Papa Bear and his two sons, out hiking a big section of the PCT, from what I understood.
 They were just back from their resupply, and into the trail.

 {% include image.html src="http://4.bp.blogspot.com/-h6FSJgvelas/Vb3hY-1lZMI/AAAAAAAFiqs/Mj0a17Jl1xQ/s1600/2014-06-04%2B13.48.40.jpg" caption="Gilbert Lake, from the way down towards Onion Valley" %}